potree/PotreeConverter/README.md

 ```
 -h [ --help ]                         prints usage
+-p [ --generate-page ]                Generates a ready to use web page alongwith the model.
 -o [ --outdir ] arg                   output directory
 -s [ --spacing ] arg                  Distance between points at root level.
 Distance halves each level.
-  -d [ --spacing-by-diagonal-fraction ] arg
-                                        Maximum number of points on the
-                                        diagonal in the first level (sets
-                                        spacing). spacing = diagonal / value
+-d [ --spacing-by-diagonal-fraction ] arg Maximum number of points on the diagonal in the first level (sets spacing). spacing = diagonal / value
-  -l [ --levels ] arg                   Number of levels that will be
-                                        generated.
-0: only root, 1: root and
-                                        its children, ...
+-l [ --levels ] arg                   Number of levels that will be generated.
+0: only root, 1: root and its children, ...
-  -f [ --input-format ] arg             Input format. xyz: cartesian
-                                        coordinates as floats, rgb: colors as
-                                        numbers, i: intensity as number
+-f [ --input-format ] arg             Input format. xyz: cartesian coordinates as floats, rgb: colors as numbers, i: intensity as number
-  -r [ --range ] arg                    Range of rgb or intensity.
+--color-range arg
+--intensity-range arg
 --output-format arg                   Output format can be BINARY, LAS or
                                       LAZ.
 Default is BINARY
+-a [ --output-attributes ] arg        Can be any combination of RGB, INTENSITY and CLASSIFICATION.
+Default is RGB.
-  --scale arg                           Scale of the X, Y, Z coordinate in LAS
-                                        and LAZ files.
+--scale arg                           Scale of the X, Y, Z coordinate in LAS and LAZ files.
 --source arg                          Source file.
-Can be LAS, LAZ or PLY
+Can be LAS, LAZ, PTX or
 ```

 Examples:

-    # convert data.las with automatically calulated spacing and a depth of 4
+    # convert data.las and generate web page.
-    ./PotreeConverter.exe C:/data.las -l 4 -o C:/potree_converted
+    ./PotreeConverter.exe C:/data.las -o C:/potree_converted -p

-    # convert data.las with a spacing of 0.5 and a depth of 4
+    # convert with an octree depth of 5 (-l); generate web page (-p); write RGB, INTENSITY and CLASSIFICATION attributes (-a)
-    ./PotreeConverter.exe C:/data.las -s 0.5 -l 4 -o C:/potree_converted
+    ./PotreeConverter.exe data.las -o C:/potree_converted -p -l 5 -a RGB INTENSITY CLASSIFICATION

-    # same as before but output is LAZ compressed
+    # generate compressed LAZ files instead of the default BIN format.
-    ./PotreeConverter.exe C:/data.las -s 0.5 -l 4 -o C:/potree_converted --output-format LAZ
+    ./PotreeConverter.exe C:/data.las -l 4 -o C:/potree_converted --output-format LAZ

     # convert data1.las and data2.las with a spacing of 0.5 and a depth of 4
     ./PotreeConverter.exe C:/data1.las C:/data1.las C:/data2.las -s 0.5 -l 4 -o C:/potree_converted